sharife/goldenthread-v2/site/content/productions/new-threads-staged-reading-series-2023.md

 Per CDC guidance, we encourage the use of procedural masks (either alone or with a cloth mask on top) or a higher grade N95 or KN95 mask instead of cloth masks alone.
 Masks must be worn at all times in all areas of the theatre.

-Seating will be general admission and limited to 75% capacity.
+Seating will be general admission and with no limited capacity.
 Advanced purchase or registration is advised.

 By registering for an in-person event, you agree to adhere to our COVID-19 health and safety protocols.
 For more health and safety information, click [here](https://goldenthread.org/posts/health-safety-protocols/).